Our Trustees

 My role of Digital Trustee is to provide guidance to the organisation around the best use of digital as well as the insight into the best digital practices.

-David Harker, Treasurer
+David Harker, Interim Chair/Treasurer

 David is an accountant and former partner with Deloitte having worked with clients across government and public services in the UK and internationally.
+He runs his own management consulting business and is a non-executive director at several companies in the UK and abroad.

 Ian Lambert,